aibenStunner/Fouier-Series-Demo/README.md

 # Fouier-Series-Demo
-🎁👻 Fourier Trigonometric Series Expansion for square waves using Python

 A Python GUI tool built using Tkinter, for demonstrating the trigonometric Fourier trigonometric series for the square waves for "arbitarily" :blush: large values of n.

 ## Demo:tv: